Agenda

 Join RCC’s VP of Sustainability, Michael Zabaneh, as he kicks off a new half-day workshop experience designed to inspire action and collaboration.
 Engage in conversation and connection with fellow participants as we begin a dynamic journey focused on innovation, impact, and shared responsibility

-1:50 PM - 2:10 PM EST
+1:50 PM - 2:15 PM EST

-Navigating EPR: Trends, challenges and opportunities
+Navigating EPR: Trends, Challenges and Opportunities

 Mary Cummins